arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 09.29.16
+PAC stands for probably approximately correct, e.g. Hoeffding's inequality gives us a PAC equality.
+PAC learning is a framework for mathematical analysis of machine learning.

 ### 09.28.16
 `Boysenberry = European raspberry x European blackberry x American dewberry x Loganberry`